SteveOnorato/moat_temp_hum_ble/README.md

 - Alternatively, you can install it manually.
 Just copy & paste the content of the `moat_temp_hum_ble/custom_components` folder into your `config/custom_components` directory.
      As example, you will get the `sensor.py` file in the following path: `/config/custom_components/moat_temp_hum_ble/sensor.py`.

+*NOTE:* the following instructions about setting device permissions are an edge case for a very specific set up.
+(If you do not understand, do not worry about it).
 - If running Home Assistant without root access, the [Bleson](https://github.com/TheCellule/python-bleson) Python library used for accessing Bluetooth requires the following permissions applied to the Python 3 binary.
 If using a virtual environment for HA, this binary will be in the virtual environment path.

      *NOTE*: Replace "path" with the path to the Python3 binary (example: /srv/homeassistant/bin/python3)